sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Everyone will have more fun if expectations are set at the beginning.

 > Imagine this mashed-up universe.
 >
 > What kind of world would be the one where some portion from each circled
 > title is mixed together with the others?
+>
 > What does this world look like?
+>
 > What are it's dominant features?
+>
 > What secrets are hidden away in the small places?
+>
 > Who are the folk that populate it, do their children happily play in the sun?
+>
 > What monsters lurk, what weakness do the ambitious and powerful exploit?

-It's not necessary for anyone to answer these questions, they are just to provoke the imagination.
+It's not necessary for anyone to answer these questions, they are mostly to provoke the imagination.
+But if the table does start imagining out-loud, keep that discussion going for as long as it is productive.

 ### Using The Touchstone List

-The "Touchstone List" may be consulted when the table needs to make a judgment about whether facts under proposal make sense in the shared universe you're creating or whether a character's action should be possible.
-You can ask the question "Would this kind of thing be possible in _ ?" (fill in the name of one of the titles in your Touchstone List).
+The "Touchstone List" may be consulted when the table needs to make a judgment about whether facts being proposed make sense in the shared universe you're creating.
+It can also be used to simply make calls on whether a character's attempt at something is uncertain (remember, the GM only calls for flips when the outcome is uncertain).

+You can ask the question "Did any character accomplish a similar feat in _ ?" (fill in the name of one of the titles in your Touchstone List).

 It's also something to consult for what's *not* special.
-If the titles on your list never talk about how their heroes acquire horses or boats, and instead just spontaneously present the characters on horseback or sailing at sea, then maybe your game should not make a big deal about questions like "How did you get that horse?".
+If the titles on your list never talk about how their heroes acquire horses or boats, and instead just spontaneously present the characters on horseback or sailing at sea, then maybe your game should gloss over questions like "How did you get that horse?".

 The Touchstone List is also an early way that the players can signal to the GM the kind of fun they want to have.